swedenconnect/technical-framework/02 - Deployment Profile for the Swedish eID Framework.md

 -   `<mdattr:Element>` – for elements defined in \[[SAML2MetaAttr](#saml2metaattr)\].

 -  `<alg:Element>` – for elements defined in \[[SAML2MetaAlgSupport](#saml2metaalg)\].

+When referring to elements from the SAML V2.0 Holder-of-key Web Browser SSO Profile, \[[SAML2HokProf](#saml2hokprof)], the following syntax is used:

+- `<hoksso:ProtocolBinding>` - for elements from the SAML V2.0 Web Browser Holder-of-key namespace.

 When referring to elements from the "Identity Provider Discovery Service Protocol and Profile" specification \[[IdpDisco](#idpdisco)\], the following syntax is used: